Taintedsorroww/Taintedsorroww/README.md

-following ppl with same intrests!!
+following ppl with same intrests as mine!!

 pls int ^ ^